SEC Veterans Program

 A veteran must provide acceptable documentation of their preference or appointment eligibility.
 Acceptable documentation may be:

-A veteran may obtain a letter from the Department of Veterans Affairs (VA) reflecting their level of disability for preference eligibility by visiting a VA Regional Office, contacting a VA call center, or online here.
+A veteran may obtain a letter from the Department of Veterans Affairs (VA) reflecting their level of disability for preference eligibility by visiting a VA regional office, contacting a VA call center, or online at Veterans eBenefits.

 Special Hiring Authorities